Explore Military Tools for ArcGIS

 - Click OK.

-Next, you'll add some points.
+Next, you will add some points.

 - For Input, click the Map Point Tool button.